fabric8-launcher/launcher-creator-backend/README.md

 ## Capabilities

 Capabilities are modules that bundle one or more generators to add a set of features to a user's project that together implement a useful and fleshed-out use-case.

+For example, a "Database" _Capability_ might call on a _Generator_ that would create a mySQL database service, while using another to create the _Secret_ that will store the datbase's connection information.
+Yet another _Generator_ would create the Java code based on the Vert.x framework and copy that to the user's project.
+The choice of database (mySQL, PostgreSQL, etc) and code language and framework (Node.js, Vert.x, Spring Boot, etc) could be options that the user can pass to the _Capability_, in that aspect a _Capability_ can be as complex as it wants to be.

 Each Capability exposes the following public API: